 33) Carpentry: Do you have an excess of woodworking tools around the house?
 Are you a skilled, handy type looking to make an extra income on the side?
 From fixing up furniture to creating beautiful new pieces, there’s serious demand for a carpenter’s skillset.

-34) Bike building: Biking is seeing a renaissance in many towns and cities, and now is a great time to hop on and profit.
-Once you have the parts and a solid frame, you can offer the product at a serious markup.
-Consider offering custom builds and tune-ups as a way to diversify your business.
+34) Bike Building: Biking is seeing a renaissance in many towns and cities, and now is a great time to hop on and profit from the creative business ideas it offers.
+Once you have the parts and a solid bike frame, you can offer the product at a serious markup.
+Consider offering custom builds and tune-ups as a way to diversify your small business.

 You will need to find affordable ways to get parts and frames.
 Consider looking into wholesalers, thrift stores, pawn shops, Craigslist, and other discount options.